GhostTalker/RebootMadDevice/README.md

 - devided requirements in two parts (general and raspi)
 - ADB reboot optional
 - manual reboot script for testing
+- IP ban check for MAD backend and PTC
 ```
 ## License
 See the [LICENSE](https://github.com/GhostTalker/RebootMadDevice/blob/master/LICENSE.md) file for license rights and limitations (MIT).